openshift-kni/cnf-features-deploy/cnf-tests/README.md

 - a PerformanceProfile having profile.Spec.RealTimeKernel.Enabled == true
 - a node with no hugepages usage

+#### Container-mount-namespace tests

+- a node with a MachineConfig which enables container-mount-namespace mode

 ### Limiting the nodes used during tests.

 The nodes on which the tests will be executed can limited by means of specifying a `NODES_SELECTOR` environment variable.
 Any resources created by the test will then be limited to the specified nodes.